200 Years of Latter-day Saint Art

 Featured Artwork

 Each week we bring you a new work by an LDS artist.
-This week, we bring you The Power To Build by Laura Erekson Atkinson.
+This week’s artwork is Confirmation in Sierra Leone by Emile Wilson, which is on display now at the Church History Museum as part of Work & Wonder.
 Learn more about the artist and discover more featured art.

 • John Held Jr.